brandonroberts/angular/aio/content/guide/schematics-for-libraries.md

 ### Add component and template files

-To add artifacts to a project, your schematic needs its own component and template files.
+To add artifacts to a project, your schematic needs its own template files.
 Schematic templates support special syntax to execute code and variable substitution.

 * The `classify` and `dasherize` methods are utility functions you schematic will use to transform your source template and filename.